BananaAcid/ai-operator/README.md

 It connects directly to the REST API endpoints of Ollama, OpenAI, GoogleAI (Gemini) and does not use the AI-Tools mechanism so it will work on any AI.
 The only dependencies are related to the CLI interface.
 (And tsx for the time being to run the bin.)

-### internal proccess
+### internal process
-1. Tellng the AI's API (using its system prompt) to create commands and it will execute them if it writes them as `<CMD>...</CMD>` in its answers
+1. Telling the AI's API (using its system prompt) to create commands and it will execute them if it writes them as `<CMD>...</CMD>` in its answers

 2. Get the AI's response:
     - extract the strings within the `<CMD>...</CMD>` tags
     - execute the commands locally (for simplicity, each command is spawned in a new shell context)

 3. Return the execution results as text to the API
-    - ... this will work with any AI, as long as it folows the rules for creating commands and processing the results
+    - ... this will work with any AI, as long as it follows the rules for creating commands and processing the results

 **Note:**